ngagnon/Pocosearch/README.md

 Pocosearch is an easy-to-use Elasticsearch client for .NET.

-It was designed specifically for Web apps, where much of Elasticsearch's power and flexibility is unnecessary.
+It was designed specifically for web apps, where much of Elasticsearch's power and flexibility is often unnecessary.

-Its convenient, straightforward API allows you to easily add full-text search capability to any part of your app without much hassle.
+Its straightforward API allows you to easily add full-text search capability to any part of your app without much hassle.

 # Getting Started